Los Angeles Art Week

 Felix Art Fair

-Felix Art Fair arrived on the scene in 2018 and was created by Los Angeles collector Dean Valentine and gallerists Al and Mills Morán.
+Created by Los Angeles collector Dean Valentine and gallerists Al and Mills Morán, Felix Art Fair arrived on the scene in 2018.
 Modeled after Gramercy International art fair, it is an intimate boutique fair taking place at the Roosevelt Hotel in Hollywood.
 An iconic location, it brings to mind old Hollywood and sports a fantastic art party on the main floor out by the pool.

 In addition to viewing art in the hotel’s downstairs rooms, guests can take the elevator to view the Tower Galleries upstairs.
 These are also in hotel suites and smaller rooms.
 The art along with the views are well worth a possible wait for the elevator.
 This fair tends to attract a hip crowd.
 Due to its popularity, it can get quite congested, particularly in the hallways on the upper floors.
 So, if you happen to be claustrophobic, arrive early or stay on the main floor.